IndexUNI: Database of University Articles

 Northern Iowan 116:13, p.03

-10/14/2019 Opinion Columnist Emerson Slomka explains the pros and cons of educational television and explains the role it plays in developing minds.
-He says that this programming is a good supplement, rather than a primary source of education.
+10/14/2019 Slomka explores the pros and cons of educational television and explains the role it plays in developing minds.
+In the author's opinion, programming is a good supplement rather than a primary source of education; photo.

 Leitner--Gabrielle (Class of 2020)